Calder v. Bull: Background

-The Connecticut legislature ordered a new trial in a court case about the contents of a will, overruling an earlier court ruling.
+The Connecticut General Assembly ordered a new trial in a court case about the contents of a will, overruling an earlier court ruling.
 In a unanimous decision, the United States Supreme Court held that the legislature's actions did not violate the ex post facto law in article 1, section 10 of the Constitution, which states:

 No State shall enter into any Treaty, Alliance, or Confederation; grant Letters of Marque and Reprisal; coin Money; emit Bills of Credit; make any Thing but gold and silver Coin a Tender in Payment of Debts; pass any Bill of Attainder, ex post facto Law, or Law impairing the Obligation of Contracts, or grant any Title of Nobility.

 An ex post facto law or retroactive law, is a law that retroactively changes the legal consequences of acts committed or the legal status of facts and relationships that existed prior to the enactment of the law.

 The holding in this case still remains good law: the ex post facto provision of the Constitution applies solely to criminal cases, not civil cases.